fieldtrip/website/reference/peerworker.md

    cpuavail    = number, speed of the CPU                 (default = inf) timavail    = number, maximum duration of a single job (default = inf)

- See also PEERMASTER, PEERRESET, PEERFEVAL, PEERCELLFUN
+ See also PEERCONTROLLER, PEERRESET, PEERFEVAL, PEERCELLFUN
 ```